3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 repository.

-This repository contains all necessary NixOS configuration files in ready-to-use form, so there is no need to edit them by hand.
+This repository contains all necessary NixOS configuration files in ready-to-use form, so there is no need to edit them by hand at this moment.

     ```bash
     $ git clone https://github.com/3mdeb/nixos-trenchboot-configs.git